PageZ948/AI_VSCode/csv-matcher/README.md

 - The tool creates an "uploads" directory to temporarily store uploaded and processed files
 - Files are automatically cleaned up when you click "Start Over"
 - For large files, processing may take a moment
+- Fuzzy matching is used when an exact match isn't found, helping to match items with typos or slight variations
+- Results that used fuzzy matching will be marked with "(fuzzy match: 'source')" in the Notes column, showing which database entry was matched